RomainSire/Integration-Training/TR03-Grafikart-Topbar/README.md

 Design made by Grafikart.
 https://www.grafikart.fr/tutoriels/tp-topbar-css-1232

-This is my version of the disign, before checking Grafikart's way of coding
+This is my version of the design, before checking Grafikart's way of coding